-BCRC's government directed mandate was affirmed in the most recent Shareholder's Letter of Expectations, dated January 23, 2008.
-BCRC's primary mandate is to support and facilitate the British Columbia Ports Strategy and Pacific Gateway Strategy, by providing consulting advice, acquiring and holding railway corridor and strategic port lands, and making related infrastructure investments for the Province.
+BCRC's government directed mandate was affirmed in the most recent Shareholder's Letter of Expectations, dated January, 2009.
+BCRC's primary mandate is to support and facilitate the British Columbia Ports Strategy and Pacific Gateway Strategy, by providing consulting advice, acquiring and holding railway corridor and strategic port lands, and making related infrastructure investments, to enhance shareholder value for the benefit of the Province.